 Payroll refers to the tasks an employer must perform in order to pay traditional employees.
-An Independent Contractor is not an employee, and therefore, must be paid through a separate payroll model.
+Contingent workers, such as an Independent Contractor, is not an employee, and therefore, must be paid through a separate payroll model.
 These contractor services can also be outsourced to a third party.

 If your organization operates, or is thinking of operating, a blended workforce, it's important to know the legal and tax obligations you have to your workers when it comes to payroll.